sst/sst/www/docs/constructs/index.md

 <HeadlineText>

-Constructs are the basic building blocks of SST apps.
+Import from `sst/constructs` to add a construct to your app.

 </HeadlineText>

-With a few lines of code you can add any feature to your app.
+Use the constructs to can add any feature to your app.
 Like a frontend, database, API, cron job, etc.

 ---